 You can examine the momentum strength using the MACD indicator:

-This difference between the lines is shown with the histogram and you can determine the trend strength based on how tall the histogram is above or below the zero-line; the taller it is, the stronger the trend will be.
-Noteworthy mentioning is that a reversal in the trend can be expected when the histogram moves over the zero-line.
+This difference between the lines is shown by the histogram, and you can determine the trend strength based on how tall the histogram is above or below the zero-line; the taller it is, the stronger the trend will be.
+It’s also worth mentioning that a reversal in the trend can be expected when the histogram moves over the zero-line.

 Advantages of MACD trading

-- It’s a simple trading indicator that can provide adequate signals
+- It is a simple trading indicator that can provide adequate signals

 - The MACD provides signals for the trend strength

 - The ability to determine a trend reversal is one of the main advantages of the MACD indicator compared to some of the other technical analysis indicators; because trades may identify potential entry and exit points

 - It provides updated information compared to moving average indicators